Frodxx/fishgame/message doc.md

 - **action**: triggers action messages, such as "/me goes to the Beach" in chat.
 	- Used in [onMessage] method.
+- **catch**: used to tell players a specific client has caught some fish.
+This message type is only used in server->client direction.
+	-Used in [onMessage] method.
 - **end**: used to tell the server a client has finished their turn.
 This message type is only used in client->server direction.
 - **handshake**: used to assign name and color to a client on new connection.
 	- Used in [assignName] method.